The Best Credit Cards with No Foreign Transaction Fees [2024]

 Welcome offer: Earn 60,000 Membership Rewards points after you spend $6,000 on eligible purchases within the first 6 months of card membership.

-Rewards rate: Earn 4X Membership Rewards points at U.S. supermarkets (up to $25,000 per year, after that 1X) and at restaurants, plus takeout and delivery in the U.S., 3X on flights booked directly with airlines or on Amextravel.com, and 1X on all other eligible purchases.
+Rewards rate: Earn 4X Membership Rewards points at restaurants worldwide (up to $50,000 per year, after that 1X), 4X at U.S. supermarkets (up to $25,000 per year, after that 1X), 3X on flights booked directly with airlines or on AmexTravel.com, 2X on prepaid hotels and other eligible purchases booked on AmexTravel.com, and 1X on all other eligible purchases.

 Why we like it: You can take advantage of multiple dining out and/or travel-related benefits, including:

-• Up to $120 dining credit: Enroll in this benefit to earn up to $10 in statement credits each month (up to $120 per year) when you use your card to pay at participating partners, such as The Cheesecake Factory, Grubhub, and select Shake Shack locations.
+• Up to $120 dining credit: Enroll in this benefit to earn up to $10 in statement credits each month (up to $120 per year) when you use your card to pay at participating partners, such as The Cheesecake Factory, and Grubhub.

 Terms apply to American Express benefits and offers.
 Learn more in our Amex Gold review.